tecladocode/testing-python-apps/testing-python-apps.md

 Remember to cover installing the necessary PyCharm plugins to be able to run things simultaneously.
 Need:

-- Multirun
+- `Multirun`, to allow to run multiple configurations in parallel.
-- BashSupport (or CMDSupport on Windows)
+- `BashSupport` (or `CMDSupport` on Windows), to allow running command-line scripts.
     - Also need to check how to do this on Windows

 ### Section 6: Acceptance testing